-If you’re looking for a way to boost your mental and physical health, and save money – then giving up alcohol for a month could be a helpful way to kick start the New Year.
+If you’re looking for a way to boost your mental and physical health while saving money, giving up alcohol for a month could be a helpful way to kick-start the New Year.

-With the usual January blues and the fact that lots of us drank more than usual over the Christmas period, January can be a great time to give our bodies a break from booze, and explore new, healthier habits and coping mechanisms.
+With the usual January blues and how lots of us drink more alcohol over the Christmas period, January can be a great time to give our bodies a break from booze, and explore new, healthier habits and coping mechanisms.

-Each year, many people across the UK experience powerful benefits as a result of Dry January – a public health campaign, designed to encourage people to live alcohol-free for 31 days.
-This short-term challenge has the potential to bring some life-changing long-term benefits.
+Each year, many people across the UK experience powerful benefits as a result of Dry January – a public health campaign designed to encourage people to live alcohol-free for 31 days.
+This short-term challenge has the potential to bring some life-changing benefits.

 While many people start Dry January on the 1st, you can start your 31 days at any time, so it’s never too late to get involved!